 In religious sites like mosques and shrines, you should observe the Iranian dress code strictly.
 You cannot enter the religious sites without complete covering.

-Although in most shrines chardor, an outer garment that women put on their head and cover the body with an open front, is granted to women before entering the place.
+Although in most shrines chador, an outer garment that women put on their head and cover the body with an open front, is granted to women before entering the place.

-People in some cities like Isfahan, Yazd, and Kashan are more conscious about the Iranian dress code.
-Try to be more careful about your clothes in these cities in order not to have any problem.
+People in some cities like Isfahan, Yazd, and Kashan are more conscious of the Iranian dress code.
+Try to be more careful about your clothes in these cities in order not to have any problems.

 Last but not the least

 Iran is the land of color and styles.
-Apart from different ethnicities who live with their local dresses in Iran, other Iranians have also different styles for their clothes.
+Apart from different ethnicities who live with their local dresses in Iran, other Iranians have also different styles of their clothes.

-The Iran dress code never stops the female Iranians to limit their activities in society.
+The Iran dress code never stops female Iranians to limit their activities in society, however so many criticize that hijab should not be mandatory.
 They find their way to be active and stylish while observing the dress code.
 Hence, feel free to find your style, which is in the framework of the Iranian dress code.
 Be stylish tourists to Iran.